dbluhm/indy-hipe/text/connection-protocol/README.md

 }
 ```

-##### Attributes
+###### Attributes

 - `@thread` - the threading "decorator" described in [this HIPE](https://github.com/hyperledger/indy-hipe/pull/30).
   This decorator is used to identify which connection the message is referring to.
 - `did` or `diddoc` - the `did` attribute can be used to look up all information needed in the pairwise relationship
   (endpoints and keys) or a `diddoc` can be provided, resulting in the same set of information.

-#### Usage in negotiation
+##### Usage in negotiation

-The connection request message is the first message received by an agent.
-How it is received may differ based on the
-invitation scheme.
-The connection request also marks the beginning of a "negotiation" or an exchange of request and
-counter-offer messages establishing the type of keys to be used in the relationship.
-If the proposed keys for a pairwise
-relationship (contained in the connection request) are unsupported, the receiving party can send an offer message
-proposing a new key type for the connection.
-Upon receiving the counteroffer, the original request sender can send a
-request matching the terms of the offer, advancing the interaction, or issue another counter proposal, continuing the
-negotiation until a supported key type has been suggested.

-The party that receives the connection request can also advance the interaction by simply sending one of the "connection
-outcome" messages, connection acceptance or connection rejection, described below.

-Further detail on key negotiation and how the terms of a connection are expressed can be provided by a future
-HIPE and won't be explored further here.
+In the future, we anticipate that connection request messages will play a role in "crypto negotiation," or the process
+of negotiating cryptography standards to be used for keys and encryption methods.
+Details of this process will be given
+at a later date.

 ------------------------------------------------------------------------------------------------------------------------

-### Connection Offer
+#### Connection Offer

-As mentioned above, the connection offer message is used to negotiate the type of keys used in a connection.
+The connection offer message is anticipated to be used in "crypto negotiation."

-Further detail on key negotiation will be supplied in a future HIPE or future iteration of the connection protocol.
+Further detail on crypto negotiation and connection offers will be supplied in the future.

-#### Type
+##### Type

 We propose that the message type for a connection offer will be `offer`, resulting in the following message type string: